 Enter your address below to see if your property is eligible for Keep Out the Rain, and to learn when we will be working in your area.
 Or call us at (816) 513-0200 or send us an email.

-Keep Out the Rain is one piece of Kansas City’s largest infrastructure investment, the Smart Sewer program: a 25-year, $4.5-5 billion effort to reduce sewer overflows and improve water quality in our region for generations to come.
+Keep Out the Rain is one piece of Kansas City’s largest infrastructure investment, the Smart Sewer program: KC Water's 25-year, $4.5-5 billion effort to reduce sewer overflows and improve water quality in our region for generations to come.
 Your help in making your property rain ready is an essential part of helping meet the requirements of Kansas City’s federal Consent Decree.